ChilliCream/graphql-platform/website/src/blog/2019-09-27-strawberry-shake.md

 }
 ```

-By definig a variable with our operation we now can pass in arguments into our operation.
+By defining a variable with our operation we now can pass in arguments into our operation.

 ```csharp
 public interface IStarWarsClient